Ford Mustang (fifth generation): 45th Anniversary Edition (2009 GT)

 Features of the 2009 Mustang include a glass top roof option, as well as special 45th Anniversary badging to commemorate the original Mustang's launch in 1964.
 A total of 46,420 were built.
 Satellite radio was standard on premium interior models, and Deluxe was no longer used to identify base models.
 This model has the same engine and functional equipment as a basic GT.
 The 2009 45th Anniversary edition is badged with a Mustang Colt emblem, with the 45th Anniversary logo.
 It included with an optional hood scoop and polished stainless steel exhaust tips package, rear spoiler, the Ambient Lighting package was now standard and included with the price of the vehicle at no additional cost, and 17-inch polished aluminum wheels were optional (17-inch wheels were standard but this model year used the same silver 5-spoke wheels since 2007).

 Iacocca Silver 45th Anniversary Edition (2009½ GT)

-The 2009 Iacocca Silver 45th Anniversary Edition was a 45 unit production also commemorating the 45th anniversary of Ford Mustang.
-Named for Lee Iacocca who helped develop and introduce the Mustang.
+The 2009 Iacocca Silver 45th Anniversary Edition was a 45 unit production run of cars also commemorating the 45th anniversary of Ford Mustang.
+Named after Lee Iacocca who helped develop and introduce the Mustang.
 It was designed by Michael Leone (I Legacy & Michael Leone Design) and built by California-based Gaffoglio Family Metalcrafters coachbuilding company.
 Despite its aftermarket build status, it carries factory engine and warranties.
 Iacocca was given car 1 of the 45.
 One was later auctioned for $352,000.